SiriusBYT/Flashcord/README.md

 # 📸 This.
-This is Flashcord.
+This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.
 ![](https://sirio-network.com/flashcord/store/fc-light.gif)